AllenSWDB/allenswdb.github.io/databook/glossary.md

 Minnie Dataset
   A colloquial name for the millimeter-scale MICrONs electron microscopy dataset.

+Neurogliaform cell
+  A type of interneuron that makes a diffuse axonal arbor and is thought to release {term}`GABA` through both synaptic release and volume transmission, non-selectively inhibiting neurons nearby.

+Neuropixels
+  A family of devices for obtaining high channel count single unit extracellular recordings created through a collaborative open science project funded by Howard Hughes Medical Institute, Gatsby Charitable Trust, the Wellcome Trust, and the Allen Institute.
+These devices utilize modern integrated circuit design to miniaturize aspects of electrophysiology, enabling recordings of hundred of single units from a single probe with minimal brain damage.
+[ADD CITATION]

+Ophys
+  Shorthand for optical physiology, often in reference to {term}`Two-photon calcium imaging`.

+Primary visual cortex
+V1
+VISp
+  The largest visual area in cortex that receives inputs from the Lateral geniculate nucleus of thalamus.
+Often refered to as <b>V1</b> or <b>VISp</b>.

+Pyramidal cell
+  A type of excitatory neuron with a characteristic cell body shape and apical dendrite.
+In visual cortex, pyramidal cells are by far the most common type of excitatory neuron.

+Somatostatin cell
+  A type of interneuron expressing the molecular marker somatostatin (SST, or sometimes SOM).
+SST cells tend to target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.

 VIP cell
-  A type of interneuron expressing the molecular marker VIP.
-VIP cells tend to target other interneurons rather than excitatory neurons.
+  A type of interneuron expressing the molecular marker Vasoactive Intestinal Protein.
+VIP cells tend to target {term}`Somatostatin cell`s rather than excitatory neurons.
 This role as a "disinhibitory specialist" is thought to be important for \ context-dependent modulation of cortical activity.
 Many VIP cells have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called "bipolar cells".

-Bipolar cell
-  A subset of VIP cell with a bipolar dendritic arbor.
-See {term}`VIP cell`.

-Neurogliaform cell
-  A type of interneuron that makes a diffuse axonal arbor and is thought to release {term}`GABA` through both synaptic release and volume transmission, non-selectively inhibiting neurons nearby.

 Receptive field
   definition here